evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ## Performance

-The Chevrolet Silverado EV 4WT has a maximum power of 380KW (517hp).
-The total torque is 834nm.
+The Chevrolet Silverado EV 4WT has a maximum power of 380 KW (517 hp/510 bhp).
+The total torque is 834 nm (615 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,5 seconds.
 The top speed is 170 km/h.

 ## Battery, range, and charging